tkw1536/proxyssh/README.md

     go test ./...

-Some tests require `docker-compose` and `/bin/bash` to be installed on the local machine.
+Some tests place requirement on the test machine.
-They furthermore require a network connection to download the `alpine` docker image during tests.
+Concretely, these require:
+- a running `docker` installation
+- a working `docker-compose` command
+- a `/bin/bash` executable
 These special tests are not run by default, but only when the `dockertests` tag is provided.
-To run these tests, use:
+Use something like:

     go test -tags=dockertest ./...

+to run them.
 The memory leak detector is not enabled by default and not used during the tests.
 By default, all code calling the memory leak detector is removed during compilation.